-The State's (HCD) HUD approved Action Plan includes a budget of \$47.6 million for an owneroccupied housing program, \$66.7 million for a multifamily housing program, \$3.5 million for a Federal Emergency Management Agency (FEMA) Public Assistance (PA) match program, and \$6.2 million for administration.
+The State's (HCD) HUD approved Action Plan includes a budget of \$47.6 million for an owner-occupied housing program, \$66.7 million for a multifamily housing program, \$3.5 million for a Federal Emergency Management Agency (FEMA) Public Assistance (PA) match program, and \$6.2 million for administration.
 An additional \$38 million was recently announced for unmet recovery needs.

 Additional CDBG-DR funds were recently announced in February 2020, including \$431 million for unmet infrastructure needs resulting from 2017 disasters.
 Of that amount, \$38 million is allocated to California, specifically Sonoma and Ventura counties.
-The County is awaiting program guidelines from State HCD but anticipates being able to apply successfully for this funding.
+The County is awaiting program guidelines from State HCD.